 - Buffering to Bridge: The further we travel in deep space, the less our communications occur instantaneously.
 That is because of the universal speed limit: the speed of light, about 186,000 miles per second.
 When Orion is near Earth, the time delay—or communications latency—is almost indiscernible.
 But, as Orion travels further to the Moon, it can take upwards of 20 seconds for information to travel back and forth and up to 40 minutes roundtrip when humans venture to Mars.
 For Callisto, our engineers have developed custom buffering technologies, taking into account that delays will be part of the deep space video communication experience.
 Traditional video conferencing systems cannot handle these latencies, and in fact, would start losing data after just milliseconds of delay.
 Callisto will test how our deep space solution can handle the extreme latencies for the trip to the Moon, ensuring transmissions are intact, preserving the continuity of interactions no matter the delay.

-Beyond voice and video, the Callisto Mission Control Center has two Webex Board Series devices, large digital canvas systems designed for co-creation and collaborations.
+Beyond voice and video, the Callisto Mission Control Center has two Cisco Board Series devices, large digital canvas systems designed for co-creation and collaboration.

 - Callisto Virtual Crew Experience: Since Artemis I is an uncrewed mission, we worked with our Lockheed Martin and Amazon partners to build a virtual crew experience.
-The second Webex Board Pro will connect outside groups with the Callisto Mission Control Center at NASA’s Johnson Space Center to test ways to bring the public along for this historic journey.
-The experience will highlight how future astronauts can use modern, immersive, video collaboration technologies to solve off-world challenges with experts on Earth.
+A second device, a Cisco Board Pro, connects outside groups with the Callisto Mission Control Center at NASA’s Johnson Space Center to test ways to bring the public along for this historic journey.
+The experience highlights how future astronauts can use modern, immersive video collaboration technologies to solve off-world challenges with experts on Earth.

 Hollywood makes space communication look effortless.
-What is a reality today is humans are on the precipice of becoming a multi-planetary, space-faring species.
-As a leader in video collaboration and communications, we feel the onus to keep the human network connected no matter where we are.
+What’s a reality today is that humans are on the precipice of becoming a multi-planetary, space-faring species.
+As a leader in video collaboration and communications, Webex feels the onus to keep the human network connected no matter where we are.
 We hope one day the laws of physics and technology give us the ability to fully emulate the stuff of science fiction.
 To the Moon and beyond!